Email: [email protected]

 I enjoy helping others in their time of need.
 I have always had a job working with the public.
 I feel that working in a firm allows me the ability to use my skills to “think outside the box” to help others.

-I have a JD from Empire School of Law and I feel that working in the firm allows me to use my degree even though I am not an attorney.
 I feel that the knowledge and skills that I learned in law school help me daily in my duties at the firm.
 Law school definitely made me think more analytically, which is imperative when deciphering the client’s documents and creating the legal documents for filing.
 Not every problem has only one solution.
 I believe my legal knowledge obtained from law school allows me the ability to find more than one solution to many problems, which is very beneficial to the client.

 What part of the legal process are you most passionate about?
 Why?

-I am, by far, a “behind the scenes” kind of person, I enjoy working with the client and preparing cases for court.
+I enjoy working with the client and preparing cases for court.
 I enjoy digging deep into their documents and lives of the clients to ensure that their situation is portrayed correctly in the court records.
 I believe most cases are won or lost by the preparation work done prior to court rather than what transpires in the courtroom.

 I also enjoy research and being creative in the application of the law.
 I don’t shy away from an argument because I know that I have researched the legal standings and that my position is backed by the law and facts.